Contents

 3 | Find the Tower of London Ravens

 The ravens are surprisingly cute.
 We’ve read ravens are associated with death.
 However, these ravens will win you over if you get up close and personal with them.
-They are somewhat curious, and the one we met made this weird sound like the old error noise on Windows XP (if you’re old enough to know what that sounds like!) while it puffed up its feathers.
+They are somewhat curious, and the one we met made a strange sound, like the old error noise on Windows XP (if you’re old enough to know what that sounds like!) while it puffed up its feathers.
 There are seven ravens in the Tower (six by Royal Decree and one spare), each with its own name, and they are looked after by the Ravenmaster, who is one of the Yeoman Warders.
 Read more about the Tower of London ravens.

 4 | Visit the White Tower